User Guide

 The collection view with the "Add attribute" selector exposed.

-It’s common for initial results to be too broad or too narrow.
-Refining an attribute definition and re-running extraction helps improve accuracy over time.
+Initial results are often too broad or too narrow.
+Refining the attribute definition and re-running the extraction helps improve accuracy over time.

 The attribute page with the definition exposed and the "Evaluate attribute" button highlighted.